 One benefit of working in irrigation are the fascinating schemes that we get involved in.

-One such scheme was in Bristol, where the docks had been dredged for seeds amongst the discarded ballast from sailing ships that had used the docks 300 years ago.
+One such scheme was in Bristol’s Floating Harbour, where the docks had been dredged for seeds found amongst the discarded ballast from sailing ships 300 years ago.
 The seeds have been germinated and, with help from Bristol University’s Botanic Garden, identified.
-The diverse range of plants includes: Nigella Damascene from Southern Europe, Camelina Sative from Northern Europe and Central Asia and Gilla Capitata from North America.
+The diverse range of plants includes: Nigella Damascene from Southern Europe, Camelina Sative from Northern Europe and Central Asia, and Gilla Capitata from North America.

 For more information, follow this link.